subsquid-labs/squid-frontier-evm-template/README.md

 # Frontier EVM squid template

 This is a template squid for indexing EVM contracts deployed to chains with Frontier EVM support (Moonbeam, Moonriver, Shiden, Astar).
-This template indexes token transfers on the [Moonriver network](https://moonbeam.network/networks/moonriver/) and serves them via Graphql API.
+This template indexes token transfers on the [Moonriver network](https://moonbeam.network/networks/moonriver/) and serves them via GraphQL API.

+For more details, consult the [Squid SDK docs](https://docs.subsquid.io/develop-a-squid/)

 ## Quickstart